 Casa del Mar Mykonos Seaside Resort

 If a stylish Cycladic-inspired villa is more to your taste, you can’t go wrong with Casa Del Mar Mykonos Seaside Resort, where 9 gorgeous seafront abodes offer the ultimate in privacy and Greek island sophistication.
 All units are tastefully decorated in a chic Mykonian color palette and boast sun-kissed terraces overlooking the azure sea.
-Selected units come with private butler, Jacuzzis, and turquoise swimming pools.
+Selected units come with a private butler, Jacuzzis, and turquoise swimming pools.